stonehippo/ultra-lite-engine/README.md

 ## License

 The code for Ultra Lite Engine is available for everyone to use as they see fit thanks to the MIT License (see the LICENSE file).
-However, Ultra Light Engine is based on the GURP Ultra-Lite, which is copyright Steve Jackson Games.
+However, Ultra Light Engine is based on the GURP Ultra-Lite rules, which are copyright Steve Jackson Games.
 I recommend that you get a license from them before using Ultra Light Engine in anything you're going to publish.